rwb/c200/README.md

 * The final exam for this class is scheduled for Thursday May 15th from 10:30-12:30.
 Be sure to put this date/time on your calendar.
 * Assignment #3 will be distributed on Thursday 4/24 and will be due on Thursday 5/1 at 11:59pm (ET).
 * Today, we continue with Topic 42; chi-square tests (chapter 9, pp. 187-195).
+* Note: there is a version of R that runs in a web browser (in case it's helpful): https://docs.r-wasm.org/webr/latest/

 #### New Example #1 (Follow-up to Topic 42)